5.4 GHG emissions

 Furthermore, the hydrogen production potential in the EU is rather significant since it can be produced in various ways.
 However, not all production technologies are equivalent in terms of CO₂ emissions and hydrogen can either be:

-- as carbon intensive as methane if directly produced from Steam Methane Reforming (SMR),
+- as carbon intensive as methane if directly produced from Steam Methane Reforming (SMR) or Autothermal reforming (ATR),

-- low-carbon content if it is produced from SMR with carbon capture and storage (CCS) with a current efficiency of 95 %,
+- low-carbon content if it is produced from SRM/ATR with carbon capture and storage (CCS) with a current CO₂ capture rate of 90 %,

 - carbon neutral if produced from renewable or nuclear electricity and electrolysis,